The 7th International Competition on Human Identification at a Distance (HID 2026)

 Overview

-The 6th International Competition on Human Identification at a Distance (HID 2025) addresses the critical challenge of video-based human identification in noisy environments, where subtle inter-person distinctions must be captured under complex real-world conditions.
+The 7th International Competition on Human Identification at a Distance (HID 2026) addresses the critical challenge of video-based human identification in noisy environments, where subtle inter-person distinctions must be captured under complex real-world conditions.
 This competition provides participants with preprocessed human body silhouettes and reference source code to facilitate algorithmic design.
-The competition also employs an automated evaluation system through CodaLab.
+The competition also employs an automated evaluation system through Condabench.
 The benchmark is the SUSTech-Competition dataset, a large gait database with 859 unique subjects.

 Awards